akhilvreddy/PartSelect-Assistant/README.md

 ### Product Information Retrieval (RAG)
 - Integrates a retrieval-augmented generation (RAG) pipeline using a vector database.
-- Retrieves relevant product details (e.g., compatibility, installation guides, troubleshooting steps).
+- Retrieves relevant product details
 - Optimized retrieval with embeddings ensures accurate and context-aware responses.

 ### Agentic Flows by Query Type
+- General QnA → Searches the entire vector database to check for similarity and responds.
 - Compatibility → Runs a compatibility RAG flow to check if parts work with given models.
 - Installation → Calls an installation scraper or retrieval pipeline for step-by-step guides.
 - Troubleshooting → Calls a troubleshooting flow to suggest solutions based on common issues.